Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: The Golden Sycamore

 These are perfect succulent planters that are easy to put together and add color and personality to a room.
-Mason jars make great planters, thought I’ve never seen them done like this one.
+Mason jars make great planters, though I’ve never seen them done like this one.
+These are yet another great option for small house plants.

 Oversized Jar Planters